luiztauffer/guacamole-data-science/_posts/2019-03-16-mammals-data-mining.md

 </iframe>
 <br>

+The cute mammal icons were taken from [Flaticon](https://www.flaticon.com/).

 **Tip:** Both Plotly and Folium make it easy to create beautiful visuals and export directly to html.
 After producing your superb `HTML` graphics and maps, [here's](https://wkhtmltopdf.org/) a great tool to render them as a vector `PDF`, if you need to use them as static figures.